AnikKazi-dev/Kazi_MADE/README.md

 ### Exporting a Jupyter Notebook

 Jupyter Notebooks can be exported using `nbconvert` (`pip install nbconvert`).
 For example, to export the example notebook to html: `jupyter nbconvert --to html examples/final-report-example.ipynb --embed-images --output final-report.html`

-## Exercises

-During the semester you will need to complete exercises using [Jayvee](https://github.com/jvalue/jayvee).
-You **must** place your submission in the `exercises` folder in your repository and name them according to their number from one to five: `exercise<number from 1-5>.jv`.

-In regular intervalls, exercises will be given as homework to complete during the semester.
-Details and deadlines will be discussed in the lecture, also see the [course schedule](https://made.uni1.de/).
-At the end of the semester, you will therefore have the following files in your repository:

-1. `./exercises/exercise1.jv`
-2. `./exercises/exercise2.jv`
-3. `./exercises/exercise3.jv`
-4. `./exercises/exercise4.jv`
-5. `./exercises/exercise5.jv`

 ### Exercise Feedback